r-devel/r-dev-web/Blog/content/about.md

 [**blogdown**](https://github.com/rstudio/blogdown) package and
 [**Hugo**](https://gohugo.io).
-The theme is based on [@jrutheiser/hugo-lithium-theme](https://github.com/jrutheiser/hugo-lithium-theme) and modifications by [Yihui Xie](https://github.com/yihui/hugo-lithium-theme).
+The theme is based on [@jrutheiser/hugo-lithium-theme](https://github.com/jrutheiser/hugo-lithium-theme) and on modifications by [Yihui Xie](https://github.com/yihui/hugo-lithium-theme).
 More features are expected once there are some real blog posts on the site.